f1284d536351fb3a6aeb525cd755f30c.jpg

 Furthermore, since there are no governmental restrictions on foreign investment on Peruvian property investing in real estate in Peru is an attractive business model.

 What makes the real estate market attractive is that recent legislation passed which greatly reduces the tax burden for non-domiciled owners, meaning foreigners.
 The capital gains tax for this group of owners of Peruvian real estate was reduced from 30% to 5%.
 Consequently, you are likely to pay significantly less in capital gains taxes from real estate as a foreigner in Peru than in many other countries.
+Although Peru is still a generally high tax country and is not as attractive as places like Panama it does offer geographical diversification and is open to foreign investors.

 Ultimately, it is all about finding a market that suits your individual objectives and hire an experienced real estate attorney who can advise and guide you through the process.